 Southwest Harbor, Maine, affectionately known as the "Quietside", is a quaint, fishing village located on Mount Desert Island, Maine, at the southwest entrance of Somes Sound.

-Southwest Harbor offers a number of delectable restaurants, unique shops, and fine museums and galleries.
+Southwest Harbor offers a variety of delectable restaurants, unique shops, and fine museums and galleries.
 World renowned boat builders Hinckley, Morris Yachts & Wilber Yachts also call Southwest Harbor home.

 Clark Point Inn and Southwest Harbor are located just a scenic, 15 minute drive from Bar Harbor, Maine and moments from some of the more notable Acadia National Park landmarks such as Echo Lake, Bass Harbor Lighthouse and Seawall.
 Hiking trails aplenty on the Quietside!

-Mount Desert Island (pronounced dessert) is the largest island off coastal Maine and is most famous for being the home of Acadia National Park.
-At an area of 108 square miles, Mount Desert island is the third largest island along the eastern seaboard.
+Mount Desert Island (pronounced dessert and abbreviated MDI) is the largest island off coastal Maine and is most famous for housing Acadia National Park.
+Covering an area of 108 square miles, Mount Desert Island is the 2nd largest island along the eastern seaboard and is home to several well known summer colonies and noteworthy seasonal residents.
+(Hint: It's a good thing!)

 Over the last 2 million years, many glaciations have occurred and glaciers have eroded Mt.
 Desert Island.
 Deep, glacier formed ravines contained small lakes and streams that we know, today, as Jordan Pond, Echo Lake and Somes Sound.